LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 "Plausibility" and "Correctness" Are Different Things

-Understanding the token prediction mechanism of LLMs reveals that hallucination (outputting content that differs from facts with confidence) is not a bug but a structural characteristic.
+Understanding the LLM token prediction mechanism reveals that hallucination (outputting content that differs from facts with confidence) is not a bug but a structural characteristic.

-The training objective of LLMs is "to accurately predict the next token," not "to accurately state facts."
-They are simply generating token sequences that are "statistically plausible" within the training data.
+The training objective of an LLM is "to accurately predict the next token," not "to accurately state facts."
+It is simply generating the token sequence that is "statistically most plausible" in the training data.

 Plausibility (fluency) and accuracy normally align, but when they don't, plausibility wins.